 - 1. Select Settings > System from the main menu. - 2.
 Select Network from the sub-menu. - Select Static IP from the Connection Type pull-down menu.
 The options in the window change.
-Refer to Figure 12.
+Refer to Figure 19.

-Figure 12.
+Figure 19.
 Network Static IP Address Window

-4. Configure the field values by referring to Table 8.
+4. Configure the field values by referring to Table 11.

-Table 8.
+Table 11.
 Network Static IP Selection Window

 Item Name Description Host Name Enter a host name for the access point.
-Here are the guidelines: - The host name can be from 1 to 63 alphanumeric characters. - The hostname cannot contain spaces or any special characters, except hyphens. - The first or last character cannot be a hyphen. - The access point can have only one hostname.
-The default is one of the following, depending upon the model of your access point: AT-TQ6702 GEN2 AT-TQm6702 GEN2 AT-TQ6602 GEN2 AT-TQm6602 GEN2 Connection Type Select Static IP.
+Here are the guidelines: - The host name can be from 1 to 63 alphanumeric characters. - The hostname cannot contain spaces or any special characters, except hyphens. - The first or last character cannot be a hyphen. - The access point can have only one hostname. - The default is one of the following, depending upon the model of your access point: AT-TQ6403 GEN2AT-TQm6403 GEN2 Connection Type Select Static IP.
 Static IP Address Enter the new IP address for the access point.
 The device can have only one IP address.
 The default is 192.168.1.230.
 Subnet Mask Enter the subnet mask for the IP address.
 The default is 255.255.255.0.
 Default Gateway Enter the default gateway address for the unit.
 The default value is 192.168.1.254.
 DNS Nameserver Specify the Domain Name Service (DNS) server address.
 This field is optional.
 The default is no name.
+Virtual IP Address for Captive Portal Assigns a virtual IP address to the wireless access point.
+Wireless clients use the virtual address instead of the device's actual IP address to log on to captive portals.
+Using a virtual address increases the security of your wireless network.
+The device supports one virtual IP address.
+Note This option is not supported with Wireless Distribution System (WDS) bridges.
+This field is optional.
+The default value is NULL.